ServiceStackApps/EmailContacts/README.md

 #### Fluent Validation

-Normally the Service implementation will be called as-is but because we've added the FluentValidation `ValidationFeature` plugin and a validator exists for `CreateContact` below:
+Normally the Service implementation will be called as-is but as we've added the FluentValidation `ValidationFeature` plugin and there exists a validator for `CreateContact` below:

 ```csharp
 public class CotntactsValidator : AbstractValidator<CreateContact>